-The Associate of Professional Studies (A.P.S.) degree with an emphasis in Law Enforcement allows Arkansas Law Enforcement Training Academy (ALETA) graduates who receive the Technical Certificate in Law Enforcement an opportunity to continue their college education by completing the required general education hours toward the degree.
+The Associate of Professional Studies (A.P.S.) degree with an emphasis in Law Enforcement allows Arkansas Law Enforcement Training Academy (ALETA) graduates who receive the Certificate of Proficiency in Criminal Justice an opportunity to continue their college education by completing the required general education hours toward the Technical Certificate in Law Enforcement and the associate degree.
 The emphasis includes 28 hours in law enforcement courses and 32 hours in General Education coursework.
 The General Education coursework is available online for the working professional.